US · AI law tracker

 HR 8479 — US

 HR 8479 is an AI governance legislation from US, currently introduced.
-A bill proposes requiring NIST to develop AI content identification standards and mandate generative AI origin disclosures [1], [2].
+A bill has been introduced in the U.S. House of Representatives [1].
 AIGI tracks 2 primary-source updates on this bill; the most recent was published on 2026-05-12.

 Status & timeline